 Pasteurization is used to destroy any material that may be harmful to human health, which are also known as pathogens.
 Pathogens can be bacteria, viruses, or even fungi.
 The milk is already pasteurized when it comes to the ice cream plant, but because there are ingredients added to the milk it is required to pasteurize the milk mixture again.

-A common machine used is the continuous plate pasteurizer, which is what we have here.
+A common machine used is the continuous plate pasteurizer, (who is showing this?) which is what we have here.
 This pasteurizer works by running the mixture through pipes in a waved pattern.
 These pipes are surrounded by other pipes, in the same wave pattern, that carry either hot or cold water.
 The pasteurization process starts by cooling the liquid mix down to 33° F.

 Secondly, the mix is quickly heated up to the HTST or the high temperature, short time, which on average is around 175° Ffor 25 seconds.
 Lastly, the mixture is cooled down again to 33° F.

-Heather: If you come over this way we will show you how ice cream is homogenized.
+Heather: If you come over this way we will show you how ice cream is homogenized. (who is showing?)

 Homogenization is used to reduce the size of fat globules by 1/10 of their regular size and increase surface area by 100.
 This machine works by putting the mixture under intense pressure in two steps.
 This is called a two stage high pressure homogenizer.
 It works by putting the mix into the homogenization valve which slowly gets smaller and smaller, similar to a funnel.
 As the mixture reaches the smallest point of the valve there is a condition of turbulence and shear created.
 From these conditions the fat particles are disintegrated and dispersed into the mixture evenly.